JohnByrneJames/SpartaGlobalRepo/Notes/Week-7-DevOps/Day32_Training.md

 > `#!/bin/bash`
 >
-> do apt-get update
+> sudo apt-get update
-> do apt-get install nginx
+> sudo apt-get install nginx
-> do apt-get upgrade
+> sudo apt-get upgrade

 Now to test this we are going to remove **NGINX** and then run the file we just made so it can automate the process of installing the
 **NGINX** package.